 Each user in the right-hand panel is listed with the name of

 its type and a brief description of what it can be used for.

-To add a Colour SMS user, click the Install link
+To start installing a FTP user, click the Install link

 When installing a user (type), you need to